Certora/Documentation/docs/prover/cli/options.md

 counterexample caused by incorrect modeling of bitwise operations, but can dramatically increase the time taken for verification.

+The disadvantage of this encoding is that it does not model `mathint` precisely: the maximum supported integer value is $2^256-1$ in this case, effectively restricting a `mathint` to a `uint256`.
+We currently do not have a setting or encoding that models precisely both bitwise operations and `mathint`.

 (-maxNumberOfReachChecksBasedOnDomination)=
 #### `--prover_args "-maxNumberOfReachChecksBasedOnDomination <n>"`